-From Cape Canaveral, Florida, the space shuttle Challenger is launched into space on its second mission.
-Aboard the shuttle was Dr. Sally Ride, who as a mission specialist became the first American woman to travel into space.
-During the six-day mission, Ride, an astrophysicist from Stanford University, operated the shuttle's robot arm, which she had helped design.
+On June 18, 1983, the space shuttle Challenger is launched into space on its second mission.
+On board the shuttle is Dr. Sally K. Ride, who as a mission specialist, becomes the first American woman to travel into space.

 Ride, who had earlier pursued a professional tennis career, answered a newspaper ad in 1977 from NASA calling for young tech-savvy scientists who could work as mission specialists.

 The United States had screened a group of female pilots in 1959 and 1960 for possible astronaut training but later decided to restrict astronaut qualification to men.
 In 1978, NASA changed its policy and announced that it had approved six women out of some 3,000 original applicants to become the first female astronauts in the U.S. space program.